 What else can you tell us about festival strategy?

-Horsburgh: The reality of it is that the films at Sundance or TIFF or Tribeca or SXSW, the industry gatekeepers have all seen those films for a couple of years at the rough-cut stage and have decided whether they’re going to back [them].
-And then the films have this sort of final launch pad to the public—a sort of coming out party.
-So the idea of sort of the overnight success is kind of a myth.
+Horsburgh: The reality of it is that the films at Sundance or TIFF or Tribeca or SXSW, the industry gatekeepers have often seen those films for a couple of years at the rough-cut stage and have decided whether they’re going to back [them].
+And then those films have this final launch pad to the public—a sort of coming out party.
+So the idea of the overnight success is kind of a myth.h.
 But, I think it’s important that emerging filmmakers realize that you do need to put in that effort in the production stage of trying to make distribution connections and trying to make pre-sale and trying to get key industry gatekeepers aware of your film and invested in your film before it’s fully done, because that’s what the major players are all doing.

 What about the documentary-centric festivals, what role do they play?